 Practise before the interview

 Practice makes perfect.
 Any experience you have of using the phone in a professional context will help, for example a temporary telesales job, research during work experience or voluntary fundraising.
 If you feel you need more experience to build your confidence, ask a friend, a relative or someone at your careers service to help.
-They’ll be able to give you feedback on how you come across by phone.
+They’ll be able to give you feedback on how you come across.

 You could also record yourself so that you can listen back and identify any problems, such as speaking too quietly or quickly.